ekoinsight/ekoinsight/README.md

-## IBM Call for Code submission: by Alex Keenan, Horia Sandu and Omar Waldmann from Morgan Stanley
+## IBM Call for Code submission: by Alex Keenan, Horia Sandu and Omar Waldmann - Morgan Stanley

 # PlanetPalz (previously known as ekoinsight)